hertz-hwang/zram-on-Gentoo/readme.md

 root# chmod +x /etc/local.d/zram.stop
 ```

-## add local service to startup(local service is enable by default for Gentoo, but for Alpine Linux user should do it)
+## Adding local service to startup(local service is enable by default for Gentoo, but for Alpine Linux user should do it)
 `root# rc-update add local default`

-## reboot your system
+## restart local service
-`root# reboot`
+`root# rc-service local restart`